18th November, 2020

-It is important to understand the messages given to you by construction site safety signs, they are displayed to deliver a clear health and safety message.
-Failing to abide by a sign might mean you lose your job, or your life.
-In this post we look at the different types of construction safety signs.
+Construction site safety signs are displayed to deliver a clear health and safety message.
+Failing to understand the meaning of a health and safety sign on site might mean you lose your life - or your job.
+In this post, we look at the different types of construction safety signs.

 What are these signs there for, and what do they mean?

 Construction site safety signs are there for a reason.
-They deliver important bits of information to you, warning you of hazards to watch out for, or requirements that you must obey.
+They deliver important bits of information to you, letting you know about the hazards to watch out for or requirements that you must obey.

-All safety signs have to conform to the Safety Signs Regulations.
+All safety signs have to conform to the The Health and Safety (Safety Signs and Signals) Regulations.
 Being familiar with the different types of signs means we will be able to spot:

 Examples: Stop, No Entry, No Smoking.